area/language-latex/README.md

 ### Overview
 The `language-tex` package provides your Atom with grammar and code snippets of TeX, LaTeX, BibTeX and so on.

 This package is a forked project of [`language-latex`](https://github.com/area/language-latex) package to fix derelict bugs and add new features.
+I appreciate the dedication the author and the contributors of the original package put into it.

 ### Install